Lane-Powell/MnemosynePy/readme.txt

 The package includes two additional utilities in the form of Python scripts:

 goodreads_library_scanner.py
-- If you have downloaded you goodreads data as a CSV file, this script will convert is to Mnemosyne's JSON format.
-Run it the same way you would run Mnemosyne, making sure it and your goodreads data is in the same folder as Mnemosyne and config.json.
-The script will ask whether you want to import read, to-read, or all books, what your library should be named, and whether it should be the default library.
+- If you have downloaded your goodreads data as a CSV file, this script will convert it to Mnemosyne's JSON format.
+Run it the same way you would run Mnemosyne, making sure it and your goodreads data is in the same folder as Mnemosyne.py and config.json.
+The script will ask what your new library should be named, and whether you want to import read, to-read, or all books.

 witerate.py
-- A simple to to iterate linearly, record by record, through a library file, for example to edit records that have been imported from the goodreads scanner.
+- A simple tool to iterate linearly, record by record, through a library file, for example to edit records that have been imported from the goodreads scanner.